Written by Jamie Bantleman

 Yes, you read correctly.
 Dark chocolate can be a health benefit, although not too much of it.
 It has been proven to lower blood pressure, whilst also high in vitamins and minerals.
 The chocolate includes potassium, magnesium, iron and copper.
 In addition, dark chocolate is also rich in antioxidants and could be labelled a superfood!
 Even better!

 #8 Drink between 3-4L water over the course of the day with lemon and lime.

 Not only will the water taste better with a small amount of lemon and lime.
 These fruits also have their own health benefits.
 Adding lemon/lime or any other citrus fruit can help the digestive system.
-Citrus fruits are also high in potassium which has extra health benefits; low potassium levels have been correlated with anxiety, depression, and memory loss.
-So, add a slice and enjoy.
+Citrus fruits are also high in potassium which has extra health benefits; so add a slice and enjoy.

 #9 Exercise a minimum of 4 times per week to maintain a higher level of activity and movement.

 We hear it all the time, but surely that’s because it is true?
 We aren’t asking you to run a marathon but simply 20 minutes a day is ample!
 Maybe walk to the local shop instead of driving, save yourself from weight gain and fuel expenses!

 #10 Ensure you get enough sleep of around 8hrs per night to improve your rate of recovery.

 Something we all wish we had more of!
 It is recommended that you have 7-8 hours sleep per night.
 Although this can be hard with kids!
 Maybe have an afternoon nap when they are at school?
 Research has suggested that a 15 minute can be beneficial as melatonin (hormone) is not released during this short period of sleep, therefore you wont get that lethargic feeling when you wake up!